cyborg-ai-ch/CvT-tf/README.md

 #### Installation

-Before installing the dependencies you should consider to use a virtual environment.
+Before installing the dependencies you should consider using a virtual environment.
 It can be created by:

 ``` shell
 # activate the environment by running the generated activate